wacncontent/CustomizeTool/addCommentOutput/includes/cloud-services-choose-me-content.md

 <a name="tellmecs"></a>
 ## Tell me about cloud services

 Cloud Services is an example of Platform-as-a-Service (PaaS).
-Like [Azure Websites](/home/features/web-site/), this technology is designed to support applications that are scalable, reliable, and cheap to operate.
-Just like an [Azure Websites](/home/features/web-site/) are hosted on VMs, so too are Cloud Services, however, you have more control over the VMs.
+Like [Azure Websitess](/home/features/web-site/), this technology is designed to support applications that are scalable, reliable, and cheap to operate.
+Just like an [Azure Websitess](/home/features/web-site/) are hosted on VMs, so too are Cloud Services, however, you have more control over the VMs.
 You can install your own software on Cloud Service VMs and you can remote into them.

 ![cs_diagram](./media/cloud-services-choose-me-content/diagram.png)

-More control also means less ease of use; unless you need the  additional control options, it's typically quicker and easier to get a web application up and running in Web Apps in Azure Websites compared to Cloud Services.
+More control also means less ease of use; unless you need the  additional control options, it's typically quicker and easier to get a web site up and running in <!-- deleted by customization web sites --><!-- keep by customization: begin --> Web Sites <!-- keep by customization: end --> in Azure Websites compared to Cloud Services.

 The technology provides two slightly different VM options: instances of *web roles* run a variant of Windows Server with IIS, while instances of *worker roles* run the same Windows Server variant without IIS.
 A Cloud Services application relies on some combination of these two options.

 Any combination of these two slightly different VM hosting options are available in a cloud service:

 * **Web role**
-  Runs Windows Server with your web app automatically deployed to IIS.
+  Runs Windows Server with your web site automatically deployed to IIS.
 * **Worker role**
   Runs Windows Server without IIS.